 - In a large bowl, cream butter and sugar until light and fluffy.
 Beat in egg yolk and vanilla.
 Combine flour and lemon peel; gradually add to creamed mixture.
 Mix until dough forms a ball and pulls away from the sides of the bowl.
 Divide dough in half; cover and refrigerate for 1 hour or until easy to handle.

 - Remove sides of a 9-in. springform pan.
 Grease bottom.
 Between waxed paper, roll half the dough to fit bottom of pan.
 Peel off top paper; invert dough onto bottom of pan.
 Remove paper; trim dough to fit pan.

 - Place on a baking sheet.
-Bake at 400° for 6-8 minutes or until light browned.
+Bake at 400° for 6-8 minutes or until lightly browned.
 Cool completely on a wire rack.

 - Attach sides of the pan and grease sides.
 Pat remaining dough 1-1/2 in. up sides of pan, pressing dough to bottom crust to seal.

 - For filling, in another large bowl, beat the cream cheese, sugar, flour, peels and vanilla until smooth.
 Add eggs and yolks; beat on low speed just until combined.
 Stir in cream just until combined.
 Pour into crust.
 Return pan to baking sheet.

 - Bake at 400° for 10 minutes.
 Reduce heat to 325°; bake 55-65 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.